 - The chocolate sets better and becomes less melty the next day, so I recommend making this recipe a day ahead.

-- You can keep the leftovers in the fridge, in an airtight container, for up to a week.
-Take them out of the refrigerator right before enjoying them.
+- You can keep the leftovers in an airtight container in the fridge for up to a week.
+Take them out of the fridge right before enjoying them.

 Nutrition per Serving